Marc5389/FINAL-CCAPDEV/README.md

 # Features
 **Home Page**: Displays lists of food review posts with the User's name, Name of the restaurant, Date Posted, Rating, How many likes and Comment.
 Users can like and comment to their posts.

-**Sort Page** : Shows the sorted food reviews by date can either be ascending or descending.
+**Sort Page** : Shows the sorted food reviews by date and rating can either be ascending or descending.

 **Create Post Page** : Enables users to create and publish their own food review.
 Users can enter a restaurant name, upload an image, main text description of the post, rate and date will be published.